Nuxt Quick start guide

 }

-Now that the query is added, fetch the individual article by its slug.
-Fetch the article title and the article content.
+Now that the query is added, fetch the individual blog post by its slug.
+Fetch the title, cover image and the blog post content.

-The Article content is stored in a Dynamic content field.
+The post content is stored in a Dynamic content field.
 Check out the GraphQL docs for more details on how to fetch the data within this field.

 1. Open the pages folder and create a new file [slug].vue with the following code: